Rights group urges new Myanmar sanctions over Rohingya crisis

 Myanmar government leader and Nobel laureate Aung San Suu Kyi has faced a barrage of criticism from abroad for not stopping the violence.

-The military remains in control of security policy and there is little sympathy for the Rohingya in a country, formerly known as Burma, where the end of army rule has unleashed old animosities and the military campaign in Rakhine State has wide support.
+The military remains in charge of security policy and there is little sympathy for the Rohingya in a country, also known as Burma, where the end of army rule has unleashed old animosities and the military campaign in Rakhine State has wide support.

 Suu Kyi is due to make her first address to the nation on the crisis on Tuesday.